tarik-gadoumi/hiring-test/README.md

 ### VisuallyHidden.js

 Visually Hidden is used when an element needs to be available to assistive technology, but otherwise hidden.
 The visually hidden component hides text visually from screen, but keeps it available to assistive technologies, such as screen readers.
-The component shouldn't be used to hide interactive content
+The component shouldn't be used to hide interactive content.</br>
 File located at File located at [/src/App/UI/Users/Search/VisuallyHidden.js](./src/App/UI/Users/Search/VisuallyHidden.js)

 ### constants.js

-just for fun instead of using colors provided by the <StyledComponentsThemeProvider theme={theme}/> provider i decided to save my own colors in this file, then use them for styling my components File located at [/src/App/UI/Users/Search/constants.js](./src/App/UI/Users/Search/constants.js)
+just for fun instead of using colors provided by the <StyledComponentsThemeProvider theme={theme}/> provider,</br>
+i decided to save my own colors in this file, then use them for styling my components File located at [/src/App/UI/Users/Search/constants.js](./src/App/UI/Users/Search/constants.js)

 ### icon.js

-Here i create the icon component, thank's to 'react-feather' library.
+Here i create the icon component, thank's to 'react-feather' library.</br>
 File located at File located at [/src/App/UI/Users/Search/icon.js](./src/App/UI/Users/Search/icon.js)